-Groups Eastern Region Western Region E1.
+Groups Eastern Region Western Region Residential Mass Market.
+Includes unmetered, residential and small commercial consumer groups E1.
 All residential and most commercial consumers including unmetered connections Commercial Commercial.
 Capacity greater than 69 kVA but less than 299 kVA E100.
 Includes all connections with an installed capacity of greater than 100 kVA up to 300 kVA Larger customers Larger customers.
 Capacity greater than or equal to 300 kVA (this includes individually priced consumers in the V40, T50, V60 and T60 groups) E300.
 Includes all connections with an installed capacity of greater than 300 kVA, including non-standard connections

-- 49. Where possible, the costs of operating Powerco's electricity business are allocated directly to each region.
-Where direct allocation is not possible, each region is allocated costs based on the optimised replacement cost (ORC) of assets. - 50.
+- 51. Where possible, the costs of operating Powerco's electricity business are allocated directly to each region.
+Where direct allocation is not possible, each region is allocated costs based on the optimised replacement cost (ORC) of assets. - 52.
 Transmission costs are allocated directly to each region because costs are directly attributed to specific GXPs.
-Capital costs are allocated to regions based on the optimised depreciated replacement cost (ODRC) of the assets within each group. - 51.
+Capital costs are allocated to regions based on the optimised depreciated replacement cost (ODRC) of the assets within each group. - 53.
 Powerco's operating costs, transmission costs and capital costs are then subsequently allocated between price categories using a 80:20 weighted average of the contribution to regional coincident peak demand and ICP numbers for each group in accordance with the formula below: